-- a) Shift work is defined as a continuous operation outside of regular working hours and shall be worked for a minimum of two (2) consecutive working days, otherwise overtime rates shall be paid for all hours worked outside of the regular daily or weekly hours.
+13.04 Shift work is defined as a continuous operation outside of regular working hours and shall be worked for a minimum of two (2) consecutive working days, otherwise overtime rates shall be paid for all hours worked outside of the regular daily or weekly hours.
 Such shift work may be started between the hours of 12:00 noon and 4:00 a.m. except that no shift shall commence before midnight Sunday.

-Where shifts are being worked the regular work week commences at 8:00 a.m.
+13.05 Employees working on other than day shift on a two (2) or three (3) shift operation, shall receive a premium of four dollars (\$4.00) per hour in addition to their wages for all hours worked on a second shift or a third shift.
+This premium shall be four dollars and fifty cents (\$4.50) per hour effective May 3, 2026.
+For the purpose of calculating overtime premiums applicable where shifts are being worked, the regular work week commences at 8:00 a.m.
 Monday and ends at 8:00 a.m.
-Saturday. - b) Employees working on other than day shift on a two (2) or three (3) shift operation, shall receive three dollars and fifty cents (\$3.50) per hour. - (c) All work performed in excess of eight (8) hours, Monday through Friday, (ten (10) hours pursuant to 14.08) on shift work shall be paid for at the applicable overtime rate of pay and to that shall be added the normal shift premium.

-- (d) For the purpose of calculating overtime premiums applicable where shifts are being worked, the regular work week commences at 8:00 a.m.
-Monday and ends at 8:00 a.m.
 Saturday.
 Saturday and Sunday overtime premiums will apply from 8:00 a.m.
 Saturday until 8:00 a.m.
-Monday with the exception that a Friday night shift which is scheduled to end at 8:00 a.m.
-Saturday will have the first two hours of overtime payable at one and one half times (1.5x).
+Saturday with the exception that a Friday night shift which is scheduled to end at 8:00 a.m.
+Saturday will have the first two hours of overtime payable at one and one half (11⁄2x) times.

 The 8:00 a.m. times referred to in this clause are subject to the "deviation" referred to in clause 14.01.
 The same principle will apply to compressed work weeks with the regular work week starting at 7:00 a.m.
 Monday and ending at 7:00 a.m. on Friday.
 Friday overtime at time and one-half would apply to shifts falling between 7:00 a.m.
 Friday and 7:00 a.m.
-Saturday - (e) The starting time and quitting time for an off shift shall be mutually agreed between the Union and the Employer. - (f) In the event of staggered working hours of either shift work or overtime, beyond transit hours, suitable transportation will be supplied by the Employer.
+Saturday